 CFEngine takes a pragmatic point of view to ordering.
 When promising

-attributes and properties, ordering is irrelevant and should not be considered.
+attributes and properties, ordering is irrelevant and needs not be considered.

 More complex patterned data structures require ordering to be preserved, e.g.